vigneshc/TwitterToEventhub/Readme.md

 Specifically it has

 1. Scala code to read from twitter stream and send to either local file or Eventhub.
-2. Azure Stream Analytics query to compute windowed aggregates, under Asa/ folder.
+2. Azure Stream Analytics query to compute windowed aggregates(overview diagram later in this page), under Asa/ folder.
 3. U-SQL query to compute stop words, under USql/ folder.

 This folder contains example scala code to read from twitter stream [api](https://developer.twitter.com/en/docs/tutorials/consuming-streaming-data) and send to either eventhub or store in a local file.